bruce-mig/twilio-sms-otp/README.md

 2. Navigate to application directory `cd twilio-sms-otp`.

-3. Create a set-env.sh file with  and fill in the appropriate fields.
+3. Create a `set-env.sh` file fill in the appropriate values.

 ```bash
 #!/bin/bash